Recovering from Post-Concussion Syndrome: How to Get the Most out of Treatment

 Although rest is the most common recommendation for recovering from concussions, science has shown that rest isn’t the best option.

 The reality is that physicians often aren’t equipped to provide patients with the robust post-concussion treatment needed for full recovery.
-At Cognitive FX, we’ve built a large, multidisciplinary team trained to treat patients who have suffered one or more mild traumatic brain injuries.
+At Cognitive FX, we’ve built a large, multidisciplinary team of clinicians trained to treat patients who have suffered one or more mild traumatic brain injuries.

 Post-concussion syndrome recovery takes time, and walking into the clinic and starting therapy is just the beginning.
 Because of that, we provide patients with continued support and “homework” to help them keep getting better at home.